 Given the fact that you’re reading this article, you’re probably a bit distracted.
 If your schedule allows it, take a little walk right now.
 Thank me later.

+And speaking of thanks: thank you for reading.
 If you enjoyed this piece of writing or got anything out of it, be sure to let me know.